 4. Discussion

-Memory Assessment Services in England are effective and have the potential to be cost-effective over the two-year period.
-Patients with suspected dementia who attended MAS experienced better health-related quality of life two years after referral based on different measures.
-The base-case cost per QALY derived from EQ-5D-3L was £89,546, but sensitivity analyses suggested that assuming a small deterioration (about 10%) in patient’s HRQL had they not attended MAS would bring the cost per QALY within the acceptable NICE threshold of £30,000.
-This deterioration would correspond to a decrease in EQ-5D score from 0.71 to 0.64 over two years, which is less than the decline observed in patients assigned to standard care in previous trials (9, 27-29).
-For example, the MEDICIE trial reported a decline from 0.530 (at baseline) to 0.370 over only one year (9).
-Cost-effectiveness estimates based on the disease specific DEMQOL-U suggest lower costs per QALY as the observed gain in QALYs is about 40% higher.
+People with suspected dementia who attended MAS experienced better health-related quality of life two years after referral.
+The cost per QALY derived from EQ-5D-3L was £89,546 but sensitivity analyses suggested that, assuming a small deterioration of 10% in patient’s HRQL had they not attended MAS, the cost per QALY is £25 056 (ie within the acceptable NICE threshold of £30,000).
+A 10% deterioration would correspond to a decrease in EQ-5D score from 0.71 to 0.64 over two years, which is less than the decline observed in patients assigned to standard care in previous trials (9, 27-29); the MEDICIE trial reported a decline from 0.53 to 0.37 over only one year (9).
+Cost-effectiveness estimates based on the disease specific DEMQOL-U suggest even lower costs per QALY as the observed gain in QALYs is about 40% higher.

 The value for money of MAS is similar across different patient subgroups.
 However, there was strong evidence that cost-effectiveness differed according to clinic characteristics.
 In particular, large clinics (50 or more new patients per month) are relatively more cost-effective than smaller clinics, perhaps benefitting from economies of scale.
 Patients in these large clinics do not necessarily have better mean HRQL outcomes two years after referral.
 In addition, MAS with lower average costs per new patient (below £2500) were significantly more cost-effective, irrespective of the number of new patients per month.

 Our short-term cost-effectiveness analysis (16) reported that patients attending a MAS had a QALY gain according to DEMQOL-U of 0.021 and EQ-5D-3L of 0.023 over the first six months after referral.
 This study shows that the improvement in HRQL is maintained to two years, although the EQ-5D-3L gain is smaller (0.014) than at 6 months (0.023).
-However, as the HRQL gain is sustained for an additional 18 months, the QALY gain at 2 years has increased from 0.006 to 0.027.
+However, as the HRQL gain is sustained for an additional 18 months, the QALY gain at 2 years has increased four-fold from 0.006 to 0.027.
 Given that most of the costs associated with a MAS are incurred in the first 6 months after the first consultation, the difference in mean total cost at 6 and 24 months is not very large (£1899 vs £2411).
 Overall, the continuous HRQL gain and small rise in total costs at 2 years increased considerably the likelihood of memory services being cost-effective.

-These findings are consistent with previous calculations of the cost-effectiveness of memory services in England (12).
+These findings are consistent with a previous calculation of the cost-effectiveness of memory services in England (12).
 Using a cost-effectiveness model, that study suggested that MAS were likely to be cost-effective if QALY gain (per person year) was above 0.01.
 We have observed a gain well above that.
 While Banerjee and Wittenberg’s projections included potential cost savings from reduced use of residential care (not considered in our study), their model did not include the direct costs related to diagnosis.